ssinari/reproduce-analysis/README.md

 - To initiate the docker container with terminal interface to R, run the command:

 ```sh

 run_docker -s ``bash''

 ```

 from inside the cloned directory.
 The command will compile the right docker environment and provide a bash terminal.
-To compile ``demo.Rmd'' and put the resulting report in the ``results'' folder underneath the project do:
+To compile "demo.Rmd" and place the resulting report in the "results" folder underneath the project do:

 ```sh